Free COVID tests: What is the limit and are there exceptions? - NewsBreak

 At this time, there are no exceptions to the four-test limit.
 Even if you live in a household with more than four people, multiple generations, lots of roommates or any similar setup, you’re still limited to four tests.

 The White House offers an explanation on its website: “To promote broad access, the initial program will only allow 4 free individual tests per residential address.”
-(Note the statement mentions “initial program” — no word on the next phase or what the limit might look like going forward.)What’s the difference between N95 and KN95 masks?
+(Note the statement mentions “initial program” — no word on the next phase or what the limit might look like going forward.)KCK man charged in deadly beating of woman and assault of 4-year-old girl

 Some people living in duplexes, apartments, co-ops, or other housing setups outside single-family homes complained Tuesday that the site wouldn’t let them order tests even though no one else in their household had claimed their allotment.
 If you’re running into that problem, there’s a chance you may be filling out the fields wrong.